 I’m in a loving relationship with my partner and everything is great — we love one another, we support one another, and we have a pretty good sex life, if I do say so myself.
 There’s one particular thing about our sex life, though, that I need a bit of advice on.

 Is this something I should feel guilty about?
-Does fantasizing about a former sexual experience count as cheating?
+Does fantasising about a former sexual experience count as cheating?
 I’m torn.

 Let’s get this out of the way first: You are not cheating.
 Our thoughts will always be our own, regardless of how satisfying, long, and trusting a relationship may be.
 Intimacy involves getting to know yourself and intentionally opening up your inner world to your partner — allowing them to access your deeper thoughts may involve sharing your fantasies, but it doesn't have to.